Masala Herb

 • When you are done with the cooking, take your curry from the heat and pour in lime juice and add the fresh chopped cilantro.
 Mit it up.

-juice of ½ lime, 1 Tablespoon Coriander
+Juice of ½ lime, 1 Tablespoon Cilantro Fresh

 • Serve up hot.